PARENTING WITHOUT RELIEF

 The project then moves to Kingston in Ontario, a military town located midway between Toronto and Montreal, where we meet Marco (2yrs), Matteo (4yrs), and Xander (7yrs), three sons of parents Stefani and Steve Occhipinti.
 Steve is an Information Systems Administrator in the Canadian Army and has deployed multiple times within the short period of his children’s lives.
 The three boys are too young to fully understand the nature of their father’s occupation, nevertheless, he and Stefani make a concentrated effort to separate the military from their children’s daily lives – for instance, most of Steve’s green uniforms and army paraphernalia are stored in the basement away from the boys’ eyes, and news broadcasts are carefully monitored (especially when Steve is away from home).

-This work is ongoing and will be finished sometime in 2016/17.
+This work is ongoing.
 Families interested in participating in this project can contact me directly via email at: firstname.lastname@example.org